FynnKoelling/library-web-application/README.md

 Implementation of a web application for a library website.
 The application contains several pages with functions such as registration and log-in options, the creation, search and rating of books, and wish lists.
 All functions are listed in the table below.
 AJAX applications were written to implement user-related actions.
 A MySQL database runs in the background.

 # Important:
 Please note that all text on the pages is written in German.
 However, the code is commented in English.
+The repository contains a sitemap PDF that gives an overview of the web pages and functions.

 To run the application, XAMPP (https://www.apachefriends.org/de/index.html) must be installed and the Apache and MySQL modules must be started.
 The repository must be stored under C:\xampp\htdocs.
 The databases in the backend can be accessed in any web browser via http://localhost/phpmyadmin.
 Before starting the application, a new database with the name **mybib** must be created there!
 The application can then be accessed in a web browser via http://localhost/repository-name/start.php.
 It is necessary to call **start.php** first when starting the application for the first time in order to create the necessary tables!

 The application comes with admin access.
 The access details are: Email: **admin@bib.de** Password: **12345**.
 The admin has special rights such as creating new books or organising user accounts.